Slavunderkind/codingame/README.md

-# Solutions for classic puzzles from https://www.codingame.com/
+# Solutions for different coding puzzles